NathanKr/React/redux/pure_redux_multiple_reducers/README.md

 <li>function of redux</li>
 <li>return a list that map state key to reducer function</li>
 <li>the reducer pay load is set to the state key that the reducer is mapped to</li>
+<li>the benefit of this design is that it allow each reducer to touch only state that relate to him</li>

 </ul>
 </td>
   </tr>